gregorwolf/SAP-NPM-API-collection/apis/hdbext/migration.md

 # Migration Guide

+## Version 6 ==> Version 7

+Support for Node.js 6 has been dropped, *@sap/hdbext* APIs have not been changed.

 ## Version 5 ==> Version 6

-Support for Node.js 4 has been droppped, *@sap/hdbext* APIs have not been changed.
+Support for Node.js 4 has been dropped, *@sap/hdbext* APIs have not been changed.

 ## Version 4 ==> Version 5